ajstrand/lofi-videos-playlist-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Lofi videos app
+# Lofi videos app

-An app that plays lofi hiphop videos from youtube.
-Provides a streamllined experience and a minimal UI.
+An app that plays lofi hiphop videos from YouTube.
+Provides a streamlined experience and a minimal UI.

 Built with React Hooks, Node(Express) and GraphQL.

+## Acknowledgements:
-Videos coutsey of youtubes data API.
+Videos courtesy of YouTube's data API.

+Thanks to rwieruch for his helpful tutorial on using [React with GraphQL](https://www.robinwieruch.de/react-with-graphql-tutorial/)